CopernicaMarketingSoftware/Documentation/Mailerq/4.0/smarthost.md

 ## What happens if you configure both the smarthost and the smtp-sink?

-It is very well possible to configure both the smtp-sink option and the smarthost at the very same time.
+It is possible to configure both the smtp-sink option and the smarthost at the very same time.
 If you do this, MailerQ will keep a single queue of messages to the smarthost (and thus not seperate queues for hotmail, gmail, yahoo, et cetera) - but when the TCP connection is